jsasisekaran/Sentiment-Analysis/README.md

 View(s)
 a <- cbind(a,s)
 View(a)
-write.csv(a,'a2.csv')
+write.csv(a,'sentiment analysis.csv')

-# The output file has additional new columns on emotions (anger, digust, fear, sadness, anticipation, joy, surprise, trust) and sentiments (negative and positive).
+--The output file has additional new columns on emotions (anger, digust, fear, sadness, anticipation, joy, surprise, trust) and sentiments (negative and positive).
 The outcome variables can be used to create a Machine Learning model for predicting sentiments.